MrMikes Fiero

 When it’s all perfect THEN remove it / dismantle it / and upholster the parts.

-It’s more work but the only way to get a perfect job.
+It is more work but the only way to get a perfect job.

-Don’t use a sponge foam like headliner, this gives the parts a puffy ‘home made’ look.
+Don’t use a sponge foam like headliner, this gives the parts a puffy home made look.

 Thank you,